zoltantoth0409/liferay-portal/readme/YAML_DOC_GUIDELINES.markdown

 - Links: [Github]\(https://github.com)
 - Italics with single asterisks: \*Save\*
 - Bold with double asterisks: \*\*Parameter\*\*

+All descriptions should be on a single line.
+If you wish to display the description as multiple lines after it's generated, you must use HTML `<p>` tags.

 There are two types of styles a YAML description can follow: